It's the Great Pumpkin, Charlie Brown

 The inciting incident occurs at 3 minutes when Linus writes his letter to the Great Pumpkin and publicly declares his intention to wait all night.
 The other children mock and ridicule him relentlessly..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 6 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Sally makes active choice to wait in the pumpkin patch with Linus instead of trick-or-treating.
+This indicates the protagonist's commitment to Sally makes active choice to wait in the pumpkin patch with Linus instead of trick-or-treating.
 She enters his world of belief and waiting., moving from reaction to action.

 The Collapse moment at 19 minutes (75% through) represents the emotional nadir.
 Here, Sally explodes: "I could have had candy!
 I could have had gum!
 But no, I had to listen to you!"
 Linus loses his supporter and realizes he cost her Halloween.
-Complete social failure., reveals the protagonist at their lowest point.
+Complete social failure., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 20 minutes initiates the final act resolution at 80% of the runtime.
 Lucy gently says "Come on Linus, let's go home" and leads him inside.
 Acceptance of defeat but synthesis: compassion trumps mockery, belief persists despite failure., demonstrating the transformation achieved throughout the journey.